Preliminaries to Marriage: Banns and Common Marriage Licences

 Common Marriage Licences

-If either of the couple reside overseas or are a European (non-British) national, or have a genuine reason for needing to marry in church before the publishing of banns can be completed, a Common Marriage Licence may be needed.
+If either of the couple reside outside England or Wales, or have a genuine reason for needing to marry in church before the publishing of banns can be completed, a Common Marriage Licence may be needed.
 If a couple have any of the entitlements to marry in a parish church after banns then a Common Marriage Licence can be obtained on the same basis.
 For example, if the bride has a ‘qualifying connection’ to the parish, neither she nor the groom need also to be currently residing in the parish at the point of applying for the Licence.

 Banns and Common Marriage Licences: evidence of nationality